 Where did the recipe come from?

 This meat paste was originally made in France.
 The type of meat can vary.
 They come with pork, goose or duck.
 Even rabbit meat is used for this.
 The canned meat dish is now also known in England.
 Even in Germany there is a regional specialty that reminds of it.
 In the Harz, lard is prepared with more herbs and spices than in France.
-There it is known as “Pottsuse”.
+There it is known under the name "Pottsuse".

 The meat is cooked in its own fat at a low level until it breaks down easily.
 This can take three to four hours.
 Then the meat is chopped up.
 It gets its flavor from herbs, alcohol as desired and the meat's own fat, which ensures the durability of the dish.
 Place the meat paste in a glass or container and cover it generously with the boiled fat.
 This will make it last longer.

 The dish can also be prepared with fish.
 I haven't tried that yet.

 How do you eat rillettes?

 The canned meat stays chilled in the refrigerator for up to a week.
 With us it rarely lasts that long.
 I like to do it for starters on special occasions.
 This year we are serving rillettes on Christmas Eve.
 It tastes best on a simple baguette.
 The taste of the meat should play the main role.
 Then its taste comes into its own.

 Here I introduce you to a recipe from Azlin Bloor from LinsFood, that is easy to cook.
 The video is from Lin's YouTube channel, which I can highly recommend to anyone interested in the world's cuisines.
 It shows how to cook the dish.